 The Mt.
 Buller Village has ski in, ski out accommodations with a wide range of restaurants, bars, and nightlife options.
-It has an average snowfall of 95 inches.
+It has an average snowfall of 240cms.
 Source

 Hotham Alpine Resort is located inside the Australian Alpine National Park along the Great Dividing Range in Victoria.
 Hotham is about 4.5 hours drive from Melbourne or 8 hours from Sydney.

 Mt.
 Hotham Village sits above treeline and has multiple restaurants, lodging, and nightlife options.
 Visitors can also stay in Dinner Plain; a luxurious alpine village about 10km away.

 Mt Hotham has an average snowfall of 300cms.
 Source